-Weight: Each requirement area has a weight that reflects the impact of the area, for instance the number of staff affected or the impact on the customer's service quality.
+Weight: Each requirement area has a weight that reflects the impact of the area.
+For instance the number of staff affected, the impact on the customer's service quality, or the contribution to the business value.
+The weights add up to 100.